James P. Buchanan: Biography

 Buchanan was born in Midway, Orangeburg County, South Carolina, on April 30, 1867; later that year, his family moved to Texas and settled near Chappell Hill in Washington County.
 He attended the local schools of Chappell Hill, and in 1889 he received his law degree from the University of Texas at Austin.

 Later in 1889, Buchanan began a law practice in Washington County, and almost immediately became involved in politics as a Democrat.
 He served as a county justice of the peace from 1889 to 1892, and as the county's prosecuting attorney from 1892 to 1899.
 From 1899 to 1906, Buchanan was the district attorney for the twenty-first judicial district.

 Buchanan was a member of the Texas House of Representatives from 1906 to 1913.
 In 1913, he was elected to the Sixty-third Congress, filling the vacancy left by the resignation of Albert Sidney Burleson.
 Buchanan was elected to a full term in the Sixty-fourth Congress, and won reelection eleven times.
 He served in the US House from April 15, 1913 to February 22, 1937, and was the chairman of the House Committee on Appropriations from 1933 until his death.

 During the 1930s, Buchanan was recognized as a member of the Miller Group, conservative Democrats who were opposed to Franklin D. Roosevelt and the New Deal, and led by lobbyist Henry Pomeroy Miller.

 Death and burial

 Buchanan died in Washington, D.C., on February 22, 1937.
 He was buried at Prairie Lea Cemetery in Brenham, Texas.

-He was succeeded in Congress by Lyndon B. Johnson, then the head of the National Youth Administration in Texas and an ardent New Dealer, who later became the 36th President and vice president of the United States.
+He was succeeded in Congress by Lyndon B. Johnson, then the head of the National Youth Administration in Texas and an ardent New Dealer, who later became the 36th president of the United States.